Infinium-Inc/Secrypto/.github/SECURITY.md

 # Security Policy

 ## Data Safety
-There is no data used/processed except for your score, time and block, which is also stored locally.
+There is no data used/processed.
+Nothing is being saved or fetched from your device.

 ## Supported Versions